Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1062.
 Prevailing Wage.

-All covered employers are required to compensate construction laborers according to the prevailing wage set by the U.S. Department of Labor according to the Davis-Bacon Act for the county in which the work shall commence, unless the Board implements Band prevailing wage rates by rule, regulation, or guideline, in which case the Band prevailing wage determination shall apply.
+All covered employers are required to compensate employers or contractors according to the prevailing wage set by the U.S. Department of Labor according to the Davis-Bacon Act for the county in which the work shall commence, unless the Commission implements Band prevailing wage rates by rule, regulation, or guideline, in which case the Band prevailing wage determination shall apply.

 Historical and Statutory Notes